-The primary goal of the North Pacific Coast Lead Entity is to maintain and improve ecosystem productivity and genetic diversity for all WRIA 20 salmonid species by protecting highly productive habitats and populations, and restoring impaired habitat and populations with the potential to recover.
-To accomplish this goal the Lead Entity will utilize the best available science to set priorities, and also incorporate sociopolitical factors in decision-making that help provide direction and focus for the success of project sponsors (NPCLE, 2007).
+The primary goal of the North Pacific Coast Lead Entity (NPCLE) is to maintain and improve ecosystem productivity and genetic diversity for all WRIA 20 salmonid species by protecting highly productive habitats and populations as well as restoring impaired habitat and populations with the potential to recover.
+To accomplish this goal the Lead Entity will utilize the best available science to set priorities and incorporate socio-political factors that help provide direction and focus in decision-making for the success of project sponsors (NPCLE, 2007).

-A second goal is to work with partners to engage the public in Outreach and Education projects, through a variety of methods as funding permits: professionally guided citizen science; classroom programs; media presentations and website development; mentoring and/or internships; festivals and promotional events; or lecture series.
+A second goal is to work with partners to engage the public in Outreach and Education projects, through a variety of methods as funding permits, including but not limited to: professionally guided citizen science; classroom programs; media presentations and website development; mentoring and/or internships; festivals and promotional events; or lecture series.

-A third goal will be to identify areas worthy of peer-level research in the hope that this will attract universities and other research facilities to collaborate on future projects in this WRIA.
+A third goal is to identify areas worthy of peer-level research in the hope that this will attract universities and other research facilities to collaborate on future projects in this WRIA.